UKCloud/documentation/articles/connectivity/conn-faq.md

 This depends on the use case.

-- If you have a non geo-resilient VDC in each UKCloud data centre:
+- If you have a VDC in each UKCloud data centre:

   - Configure an IPsec VPN between the edge gateway instances of each VDC.
 Once the VPN has been established, VMs within the VDC can connect to each another using their private (RFC 1918) IP addresses.